thesandboxgame/sandbox-smart-contracts/README.md

 # Blockchain Features

-We’re adopting the best standards to reach to players who are not familiar with Blockchain and Web3 technologies, simplifying the UX and on-boarding
+We’re adopting the best standards to reach to players who are not familiar with Blockchain and Web3 technologies, simplifying the UX and onboarding

 - Dual token structure smart-contract: [ERC-721](https://eips.ethereum.org/EIPS/eip-721) / [ERC-1155](https://eips.ethereum.org/EIPS/eip-1155)
 - Escrowless Auctions